larryevans19/Slamazon/README.md

 ## About

-**Slamazon** is a **Node.js** and **MySQL** powered CLI shopping experience application designed to quench your impulses to shop when you are grinding away in a terminal session.
+**Slamazon** is a **Node.js** and **MySQL** powered CLI shopping experience application designed to quench your impulses to shop that arise while you are grinding away in a terminal session.
 Other imposters may have the browser shopping market cornered, but **Slamazon** has no competition in the terminal-- don't even think about lame Bamazon.

 ## How it Works